 Chronic alcohol use leads to tolerance.
-This means that you progressively need more drinks to be intoxicated.
+This means that a person progressively needs more drinks to be intoxicated.
 This is a sign that abuse has developed into an addiction.

 14. Exhibiting Withdrawal Symptoms

 The presence of withdrawal symptoms is a tell-tale sign of alcoholism.
-It means that the body has gotten so used to having alcohol in the system that it reacts violently when you stop drinking.
+It means that the body has gotten so used to having alcohol in the system that it reacts violently when an individual stops drinking.

 The following are the classic alcohol withdrawal symptoms: